 You may be entitled to a share of:

 - Retirement savings accounts that were funded during a marriage

 - Earnings on these accounts that accumulated during the marriage

-Here’s what you need to know about how retirement benefits are affected
+Here’s what you need to know about how retirement benefits are affected by divorce:

 Retirement Savings Accounts